vishvAsa/AgamaH_shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 Glossary of Technical Terms 159

 Varua : letter; sound of letter; subtle energy of speech.
-Vahni : a technical word of Saiva Yoga, meaning entering com pletely into the root and half of the middle of adhal)  kur;ujalini.
+Vahni : a technical word of Śaiva Yoga, meaning entering com pletely into the root and half of the middle of adhal)  kur;ujalini.

 Vacaka : word; indicator.